 Keep in mind, though, that lubricant may be required to get it started.
 Past users have stated that it’s tricky to get the hang of it at first, but after you’ve mastered the learning curve, it’s smooth sailing.

-Walk, jog, or sprint on this easy to put together model by Confiance Fitness.
-Though it can only hold 100 kg at a time, it’s still a convenient way to exercise or even rehabilitate your body if you are in physical therapy.
+Walk or jog on this easy to put together model by homelikesport.
+It can hold a reasonable amount at 150 kg.
+It’s a convenient way to exercise or even rehabilitate your body if you are in physical therapy.

 The Charles Bentley Self Powered Treadmill is perfect for all of the minimalists out there.
 It’s compact and sleek and looks quite elegant.
 However, don’t be fooled by its glamorous appearance.